 Nirbhaya's mother breaks down as Delhi court adjourns hearing on issuing death warrants

 Nirbhaya's mother broke down outside the Patiala House court on Wednesday after the court adjourned for January 7 the hearing on the issuance of death warrants against the four convicts in the Delhi gangrape-and-murder case.
-She said she was "upset" at the court's decision.
+She said she was "upset" over the court's decision.
 "The convicts have been given one more chance.
 Why are their rights being considered?
-What about our rights?" she asked.
+What about our rights," she asked.

-Earlier in the day, she had welcomed the Supreme Court decision to dismiss the plea filed by one of the four convicts in the case, seeking review of its 2017 judgment upholding his death penalty.
-After the SC verdict, the Additional Sessions Judge Satish Kumar Arora commenced the hearing on a Delhi government plea seeking issuance of the death warrants for executing the four convicts.
+Earlier in the day, she had welcomed the Supreme Court's decision to dismiss the plea filed by one of the four convicts in the case, seeking review of its 2017 judgment upholding his death penalty.
+After the SC verdict, Additional Sessions Judge Satish Kumar Arora commenced hearing on a Delhi government plea seeking issuance of the death warrants for executing the four convicts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)